A Versatile Neural Network Configuration Space Planning and Control Strategy for Modular Soft Robot Arms: Introduction

-The contributions of this paper are as follows: \begin{enumerate} \item We introduce a hierarchical MSRA task space planning and control strategy named S2C2A.
-The configuration trajectory is planned at first, and a configuration controller is used to control the configuration. \item We utilize space sequence biLSTM serving as the MSRA forward model in the configuration planning optimization problem for online and offline planning. \item We leverage both biLSTM and physical controller for configuration control even in the presence of inaccurate internal sensing feedback instead of external sensing. \item Real experiments have been carried out to validate our strategy.
-Offline Tasks including position control, orientation control, and obstacle avoidance have been achieved successfully.
+The contributions of this paper are as follows: \begin{enumerate} \item We utilize space sequence biLSTM serving as the MSRA forward model in the configuration planning optimization problem for online and offline planning. \item We leverage a biLSTM controller for configuration control to deal with the inaccurate configuration estimation from the internal sensing. \item We carried out real experiments to validate the accuracy and versatility of our strategy.
+Offline tasks, including position control, orientation control, and obstacle avoidance, have been achieved successfully.
 Moreover, online interactions with the target and obstacle are performed. \end{enumerate}

-The remainder of the paper is structured as follows: Section \ref{sec2} reviews works related to soft robot planning and control approaches, with a focus on MSRA.
-Section \ref{sec3} describes the robot setup and the definitions of configuration and state.
-Section \ref{sec4} details the task space planning and control strategy S2C2A, covering configuration planning method S2C using biLSTM and configuration controller based on either bilSTM or a curvature model.
-Section \ref{sec5} presents the real experimental results, which demonstrate that our controllers can perform a range of tasks, from basic ones like position and orientation control to more complex ones like obstacle avoidance and online target following.
-Section \ref{sec6} summarizes this paper and discusses potential directions for future work.
+The remainder of the paper is structured as follows: Section \ref{sec2} describes the robot setup, the definitions of configuration and state, the configuration estimation approach, and data collected from our MSRA.
+Section \ref{sec3} details the task space planning and control strategy S2C2A, covering configuration planning method S2C using biLSTM and configuration controller based on inaccurate internal sensing feedback.
+Section \ref{sec4} presents the real experimental results, which demonstrate that our controllers outperform our previous approach \cite{23QG} and can perform a wide range of tasks, from basic ones like position and orientation control to more complex ones like obstacle avoidance and online target following.
+Section \ref{sec5} summarizes this paper and discusses potential directions for future work.